samsonweiner/CNAsim/README.md

    `-M, --use-uniform-coverage` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Assumes uniform coverage across the genome.
 Default: False

+   `-R, --read-length` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The length of paired-end short reads.
+Default: 150

+   `-S, --seq-error` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The rate of sequencing errors.
+Default: 0.02

-* Commands for controlling read counts and coverage.
+* Commands for controlling coverage non-uniformity.
 If non-uniform coverage is used, the genome is divided into non-overlapping windows with length given by -W. Reads are generated for each window independently thereby creating region-specific variation in read counts.
 The degree of coverage non-uniformity is defined by a point on the lorenz curve, which can measure a wide variety of single-cell sequencing technologies (see [this paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008012)).
 This is used to create a coverage distribution across the windows.
 The -I parameter controls at what interval a window draws an independent read depth from the coverage distribution.
 The read depths of windows inbetween each interval are connected via bezier curves to create smooth transitions.
 Basically, using smaller intervals results in more peaks and troughs, while using larger intervals results in fewer peaks and troughs.
 Generating whole genome sequencing reads can require a lot of computational resources, so there is the option to parallelize this step.
 This is recommended for larger datasets.

    `-W, --window-size` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The size of genomic segments to generate reads for at each iteration.
 Default: 1 Mbp